-Designer and Retail Expert Lei Lester was tasked with transforming FIELDS HQ in to both our creative studio as well as our first store.
-The challenge was not only to create a place for people to try on and purchase garments, but more importantly to and come see, touch, feel and experience the FIELDS philosophy.
+Designer and Retail Expert Lei Lester was tasked with transforming FIELDS headquarters into both our creative studio as well as our first store.
+The challenge was not only to create a place for people to try on and purchase garments, but more importantly to come and see, touch, feel and experience the FIELDS philosophy.

 Images by: Stephanie Veldman

 What stood out for you about FIELDS?

 The vision, the passion, thoughtfulness and sense of provenance, as well as seeing the careful consideration that has gone into each decision around this brand.
 It has been so inspiring to see such integrity at play.

 Take us through your choice of materials, textures and colours used to transform the FIELDS space?

 Initially walking into this empty space, I was hit full blown by this sense of calm and I wanted to further enhance that feeling with all the elements we designed and created.
 They needed to have very subtle design features so that the space feels intentional, but the garments remain the true hero.
 The space needed to feel sophisticated, but at the same time almost effortless and the use of wood became a huge part in enabling us to achieve that.

 What were some of the challenges in transforming our space into both a studio and retail destination?